What is diabetic retinopathy?

 How is diabetic retinopathy treated?

 During the first three stages of diabetic retinopathy, no treatment is needed, unless you have macular edema.
-To prevent progression of diabetic retinopathy, people with diabetes should control their levels of blood sugar, blood pressure, and blood cholesterol.
+To prevent the progression of diabetic retinopathy, people with diabetes should control their levels of blood sugar, blood pressure, and blood cholesterol.

 Proliferative retinopathy is treated with laser surgery.
 This procedure is called scatter laser treatment.
 Scatter laser treatment helps to shrink the abnormal blood vessels.
 Your doctor places 1,000 to 2,000 laser burns in the areas of the retina away from the macula, causing the abnormal blood vessels to shrink.
 Because a high number of laser burns are necessary, two or more sessions usually are required to complete treatment.
 Although you may notice some loss of your side vision, scatter laser treatment can save the rest of your sight.
 Scatter laser treatment may slightly reduce your color vision and night vision.